laurabow/placeholder-p1/README.md

 ## Project Description

 Don't know what to make for dinner?
 Fear not!
 What the Fork is for Dinner!? is here!
 Click the random recipe button to get a random, tasty recipe to make for dinner.
 Don't like what we picked?
 Just click it again!
+This app randomly picks a recipe from the API with the click of a button.

 ## API and Data Sample